 Cheryl B from Rescue, California

-As owners of two dogs, we understand how important it is to bring the whole family along on vacation!
-Sadly there are not many Sea Ranch pet friendly vacation rentals to be found.
-That is why Abalone Bay is a dog friendly vacation rental.
+Naturally, as owners of two dogs, we understand how important it is to bring the whole family along on vacation!
+Sadly there are not many Sea Ranch pet-friendly vacation rentals to be found.
+That is why Abalone Bay is a dog-friendly vacation rental.
+Just check out our reviews from previous guests.

-- Throw blanket to protect furniture- please do not have pets on the furniture without it
+- Large Waterproof throw blanket and Medium Waterproof Throw blanket to protect the furniture.
+Please do not have pets on the furniture without it

 - Floor welcome mat to wipe paws on when coming in from the beach- works well on your “paws” too

-- Feeding dishes and dining floor mat for large and small dogs
+- Feeding dishes and dining floor mats for large and small dogs

 - Poop bags for ease of cleaning up after your pet